Qazeer/InfoSec-Notes/L7/1433_MSSQL/2-Methodology.md

   - through a `SQL Agent schedule`, for example at a recurring interval or at a specific timestamp.
 A job can be associated with multiple schedules, and reciprocally, a schedule can dictate the execution of multiple jobs.
-  - upon the triggering of a `SQL Agent alert`, in response to an event such as another job execution or the reaching of a system resources usage threshold.
+  - upon the triggering of a `SQL Agent alert`, for example in response to an event such as another job execution or the reaching of a system resources usage threshold.
   - **directly by executing the `sp_start_job` stored procedure.**

 A `SQL Server Agent job` is composed of (at least) one or multiple steps, each